What will it take for you to remove your mask and bring the REAL you to your job? To the business?

 Low self-esteem is not always easily recognized because of the many faces it wears.
 My research uncovered three in particular taken from the University of Texas Counselling and Mental Health Centre’s web site page:

-- The Imposter: acts happy and successful, but is really terrified of failure.
+- The Impostor: acts happy and successful, but is really terrified of failure.
 Lives with the constant fear that she or he will be found out.
 Needs continuous successes to maintain the mask of positive self-esteem, which may lead to problems with perfectionism, procrastination, competition, and burn-out.

 - The Rebel: acts like the opinions or good will of others—especially people who are important or powerful—don’t matter.
 Lives with constant anger about not feeling good enough.
 Continuously needs to prove that others’ judgments and criticisms don’t hurt, which may lead to problems like blaming others excessively, breaking rules or laws, or opposing authority.